-The retail industry is constantly leveraging innovative technological solutions, and Virtual Reality is not an exception.
-Retailers can use VR to enrich customer service and offer an amazing shopping experience.
+The retail industry is constantly leveraging innovative technological solutions, and VR is not an exception.
+Retailers can use VR to enrich customer service and offer an amazing Virtual Reality shopping experience.

-People will no longer need to go shopping in stores or try to imagine how a sofa will look like in their place as there will be virtual fitting rooms.
+People will no longer need to make purchases in stores or try to imagine how a sofa will look like in their place as there will be virtual fitting rooms.
 These rooms enable users to “try on” a thing (e.g., clothes) with the set parameters.

 In speaking of practical examples, Westfield Mall applied VR technology to demonstrate the latest fashion collection.
 Lexus utilizes VR to provide potential clients with the ability to take a car test drive in a realistic and compelling way.

 Creating a Virtual Reality store, you can significantly increase customer loyalty, client satisfaction, outrun competitors, and boost sales.

 6. Virtual Reality in Healthcare

 The healthcare industry can also take advantage of using Virtual Reality technology.
 In this sector, VR can help people fight against their phobias.
 There are already VR solutions that have been created to help people overcome their fears including a fear of heights, needle phobia, nosocomephobia, aquaphobia, and many others.